-at needs to be A summary of how you will do it.
-Specific location Monitoring and eva luation
+at needs to be A summary of how you will Specific location Monitoring and e valuation

-improved In Project objective Responsible Time lime
+improved In do it.
+Project Responsible Time lime

-your sector
+your objective sector

 Community

-Municipality to recruit unemployed LUCKHOFF, Effective by laws Community Recruit 20 law
+Municipality to recruit LUCKHOFF, Effective by Community Recruit 20 Iaw

-Law trained security volunteers through OPPERMANSGRONDE, enforcement that Services enforcement
+Law unemployed trained OPPERMANSGRONDE, laws Services enforcement

+enforcement security volunteers through JACOBSDAL, enforcement officers by

-enforcement CWP that will focus on enforcing and JACOBSDAL, will result in officers by
+CWP that will focus on KOFFIEFONTEIN AND that will result in 2023

+enforcing and PETRUSBURG Addressing

-implementation of By-Laws.
-KOFFIEFONTEIN AND addressing 2021
+implementation of By-Laws. refuse and

+Obviously with littering

-Obviously with consideration of PETRUSBURG refuse and
+consideration of applicable problems.

-applicable legislative guidance littering
+legislative guidance Addressing

-problems.

-Addressing
+road

-road accidents
+accidents as

-as a result of
+a result of

-roaming

-animals.
+roaming animals.

-Contribution to

-municipal
+Contributionto municipal

 revenue

-Fire and Rescue Municipality to recruit unemployed LUCKHOFF, Provision on an Community Establishment
+Fire and Municipality to recruit LUCKHOFF, Provision on an Community Establishment

-Services trained fire fighters volunteers OPPERMANSGRONDE, effective disaster Services of a local
+Rescue unemployed trained fire OPPERMANSGRONDE, effective Services of a local

+Services fighters volunteers through JACOBSDAL, disaster and disaster

-through CWP that will focus on fire JACOBSDAL, and emergency disaster
+CWP that will focus on fire KOFFIEFONTEIN AND emergency management

-and rescue services KOFFIEFONTEIN AND services management
+and rescue services PETRUSBURG services committee

-PETRUSBURG committee

-by 2020
+by 2023

-Recruit 10 fire
+Recruit 10 fire fighters

-fighters

 Leverage

 funds and

 acquire fire

 fighting

+equipment

-equipment by
+by 2023

-2021